St Lawrence Mission Statement

 The original school building was attached to the Church, and at the time cost $132,000.
 Later that year, parishioners who donated their labor and skills build the Rectory.
 In 1956 Saint Lawrence finally had a Convent built at the cost of $40,000.
 On December 8, 1956, Sister Mary Auxilium, the first principal, and three other Sisters of Charity of Nazareth, Sr. Sara Cecilia, Sr. Mary Lucy, and Sr. Marie McCarty moved into the convent.
 Previously the Sisters lived at Most Blessed Sacrament Convent.

 Saint Lawrence School was dedicated on May 23, 1955.
 In the beginning, eleven classrooms were built to house 400 students.
 In September of 1955, the school opened with 250 students, grades 1-6.
 In 1956, the “T” addition of the building was added to make six more classrooms.
 In 1959, the enrollment of the Saint Lawrence School was up to 937 students.

 The first recorded Baptism was Margaret Mary Adkins, November 29, 1953, daughter of Frances and Walter Adkins.
 The first baptism in Saint Lawrence Church was Lawrence Wheatley, son of Rose Marie and James Wheatley.
 The first recorded marriage was Kenneth J. Shaftlein and Alma R. Heckman.
-The first marriage in the Church was November 24, 1955 between James Hedded and Rose A. Rohleder.
-The first funeral recorded was a day old child, Mary Emily Bonner on January 14, 1954, daughter of Wanda and Robert Bonner.
+The first marriage in the Church was on November 24, 1955, between James Hedded and Rose A. Rohleder.
+The first funeral recorded was a day-old child, Mary Emily Bonner on January 14, 1954, daughter of Wanda and Robert Bonner.
 The first funeral from Saint Lawrence church was Walter Adkins on February 14, 1955.

 Saint Lawrence Parish has continued to grow through the years.
 There are currently 531 families registered in the parish.
-The original buildings still remain, though additions have been made to compensate for the growth rate of the community.
+The original buildings remain, though additions have been made to compensate for the growth rate of the community.
 The Rectory, once the home of the residing Pastor and Associate Pastors was renovated in 2004 and is now home to the parish offices and meeting space for various committees.
 The parish convent is now home to the Saint Lawrence Child Enrichment Center.
 Saint Lawrence Pre-K and before/after school care programs make use of this building also.